n3rdkid/monorepo-nextjs-aws-beanstalk-terraform/packages/consumer/README.md

-Test 28 - Testing With full list of dependencies FAILED  :'(
+Test 28 - Testing With PROD DEP only